ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 chmod 777 *.so
 ```

 Now you can run ExecuteNetwork to profile the model.
-With the example tflite, you can use the following command:
+With the example LiteRT, you can use the following command:

 ```bash
 LD_LIBRARY_PATH=. ./ExecuteNetwork -m mobilenet_v2_1.0_224_INT8.tflite -c CpuAcc -T delegate --iterations 2 --do-not-print-output --enable-fast-math --fp16-turbo-mode -e --output-network-details > modelout.txt
 ```

-If you are using your own tflite, replace `mobilenet_v2_1.0_224_INT8.tflite` with the name of your tflite file.
+If you are using your own LiteRT, replace `mobilenet_v2_1.0_224_INT8.tflite` with the name of your tflite file.

 This will run the model twice, outputting the layer timings to `modelout.txt`.
 The `--iterations 2` flag is the command that means it runs twice: the first run includes a lot of startup costs and one-off optimizations, so the second run is more indicative of the real performance.